 The TCJA limits the casualty and theft loss deduction to losses sustained due to events that occurred in locations that have been declared to be disaster areas by the U.S. president.

-On the bright side, itemized deductions were limited through tax year 2017 when a taxpayer's AGI exceeded certain limits based on his filing status.
-These limits were called Pease limitations after Representative Donald Pease, who first authored the legislation that provided for them back in 1990.
+On the bright side, itemized deductions were limited through tax year 2017 when a taxpayer's AGI exceeded certain limits.
+These thresholds were called Pease limitations after Representative Donald Pease, who first authored the legislation that provided for them back in 1990.

-The total amount of the itemized deductions you could claim was reduced by 3% of the amount by which your AGI exceeded that year's threshold up to 80% of your total itemized deductions.
+The total amount of the itemized deductions you could claim used to be reduced by 3% of the amount by which your AGI exceeded that year's threshold up to 80% of your total itemized deductions.
 This is no longer the case.
 The TCJA has repealed Pease limitations through at least 2025 when the law sunsets or expires unless Congress acts to renew it.

 NOTE: Tax laws change periodically and the above information might not reflect the most recent changes.
 Please consult with a tax professional for the most up-to-date advice.
 The information contained in this article is not intended as tax advice and it's not a substitute for tax advice.